-A: The cost of your medical exam will depend on what type of form and services have to be completed for USCIS.
-Typically the prices start from $400.
+A: The cost of your medical exam will depend on what type of form and services (medical exam, blood tests, urine tests, vaccinations) have to be completed for USCIS.

 Q: What is included in the fee for the immigration physical exam?

 A: Immigration physical exam and completion of all paperwork, your lab tests interpretation, review of vaccination records, evaluation of other physical or mental abnormality, disease, or disability, referrals to specialists, if needed, and sealed I-693 and copy.

 Q: Do you accept medical insurance or travel insurance for the immigration physical exam?

 A: Most health and/or travel insurance plans do not cover immigration medical exams.
 Payment in full is required and we will provide you with an itemized receipt for possible submission and reimbursement.